pmwasson/ASE/README.md

 - **Main Menu Mode**:
 The application starts out in the *Main Menu Mode*, where the UP and DOWN buttons will move the cursor to choose a menu item and the B button will select then item.
 If the DRAW menu item is selected, then the application will be in *Draw Mode*, if another main menu item is selected then the application will be in *Sub Menu Mode*.
 - **Draw Mode**:
-In *Draw Mode*, the UP, DOWN, RIGHT, and LEFT button will move the cursor, the A button will return to *Main Menu Mode*, and the B button will alter the color of the pixel under the cursor.
-The pixel can be in one of 3 colors: Transparent, White or Black.
+  - In *Draw Mode*, the UP, DOWN, RIGHT, and LEFT button will move the cursor, the A button will return to *Main Menu Mode*, and the B button will alter the color of the pixel under the cursor.
+  - The pixel can be in one of 3 colors: Transparent, White or Black.
 Pressing the B button will cycle through the 3 colors.
 If the B button is held down, the last color set will continue to set any other pixel the cursor is moved to.
 This is an easy way to color a block of pixels the same.
-If a directional button is held down, after a short delay the cursor will repeatedly move.
+  - If a directional button is held down, after a short delay the cursor will repeatedly move.
+  - The cursor will wrap around if going past the edge of the sprite.
+  - The *Draw Pane* contains 16 x 16 pixels.
+If the sprite is smaller than 16 in a dimension, gray boxes will fill in the unused area.
+If the sprite is larger than 16 in a dimension, moving the cursor off the pane will scroll the pixels.
+A squiggle line on the edge is used to show the direction in which there are more pixels.
 - **Sub Menu Mode**: In *Sub Menu Mode*, the UP and DOWN buttons will move the cursor to choose an item.
 The A button will return to the *Main Menu Mode*.
 For items with a value, the LEFT and RIGHT button will change the value.
 Certain items will perform an action when the B button is pressed.
   - **Frame**:
     - **Current**: lets you pick the current frame to edit.